Unitarily invariant valuations on convex functions: Dually epi-translation invariant valuations

-According to \cite{Knoerrsupportduallyepi2021} Theorem 5.5, the support of the Goodey-Weil distribution of a $k$-homogeneous valuation is contained in the diagonal of $V^k$, which leads to the following notion of support: If $\mu=\sum_{k=0}^{\dim V}\mu_k$ is the decomposition of $\mu$ into its homogeneous components, then we set
+According to \cite[Theorem 5.5]{Knoerrsupportduallyepi2021}, the support of the Goodey--Weil distribution of a $k$-homogeneous valuation is contained in the diagonal of $V^k$, which leads to the following notion of support: If $\mu=\sum_{k=0}^{\dim V}\mu_k$ is the decomposition of $\mu$ into its homogeneous components, then we set